rising-dancho/Object-Detection-Generalised-Youtube/README.md

  # THIS IS A LINUX-ONLY compatible Object Detection training code for producing Tensorflow Lite model (.tflite)
  why it would not work on windows: [reason](https://github.com/google-research/google-research/issues/779)
- #### SOLUTION: use [virtualbox](https://www.oracle.com/ph/virtualization/technologies/vm-downloads/virtualbox-downloads.html) and install Ubuntu on and do the training there instead, CHECK THE "commands.txt" (located in this repo) for an updated guide
+ #### SOLUTION: use [virtualbox](https://www.oracle.com/ph/virtualization/technologies/vm-downloads/virtualbox-downloads.html) and install Ubuntu on it and do the training there instead.
+Check the "commands.txt" (located in this repo) for an updated guide

 ### This Tensorflow Lite code DOES NOT WORK ON OLD HARDWARES
 ## (CPUs that DO NOT support AVX / AVX2 (Advanced Vector Extensions), FMA (Fused Multiply-Add), SSE4.1 / SSE4.2 WILL NOT WORK)